richb-hanover/CeroWrtScripts/README.md

 ## netperfrunner.sh

 This script runs several netperf commands simultaneously.
-This mimics the stress test of netperf-wrapper from Toke <toke@toke.dk> but doesn't have the nice GUI result.
+This mimics the stress test of [netperf-wrapper](https://github.com/tohojo/netperf-wrapper) [Github] but without the nice GUI result.

 When you start this script, it concurrently uploads and downloads several streams (files) to a server on the Internet.
 This places a heavy load